 - Stay on topic.
 A short trip on a tangent, especially if especially snarky, is likely to be allowed; however, traveling past Uranus will trigger a mission abort order by Mission Control.

-- The editorial decisions of the QQ’s editors are final.
+- The editorial decisions of Quincy Quarry’s are final.

 See the Full List of Guidelines & Rules

 The reason is not to allow people to throw rocks within impunity; rather, it is to enhance warranted paranoia within those who deserve public rebuke.

 Quincy Quarry will also strive to protect the anonymity of those who ask for it up to the point of enduring waterboarding or other “enhanced interrogation techniques.”